calebweinreb/keypointMoSeq/README.md

 ## Installation

-1. If you plan to use a GPU (which is recommended), make to first install the appropriate driver and CUDA version.
+1. If you plan to use a GPU (recommended), install the appropriate driver and CUDA version.
 CUDA ≥11.1 and cuDNN ≥8.2 are required.
-[This section of the DeepLabCut docs] (https://deeplabcut.github.io/DeepLabCut/docs/installation.html#gpu-support) may be helpful.
+[This section of the DeepLabCut docs](https://deeplabcut.github.io/DeepLabCut/docs/installation.html#gpu-support) may be helpful.

 2. Install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Create and activate an environment called `keypoint_moseq` with python 3.9: